investment insights

 Not all bull steepenings are equal, however.
 Episodes that did not end in recession only saw an average reduction of 70 basis points (bps) over the rate-cutting cycle, resulting in a more moderate steepening of the yield curve.
 These instances were arguably rarer – only three have occurred since 1987.

 Resolving the uncertainty around whether the US economy will experience a recession or not will have implications for the yield curve.
-How will the yield curve evolve, what are the risks to our main scenario, and the broader asset class implications?
+How will the yield curve evolve, what are the risks to our main scenario, and what are the broader asset class implications?

 We expect the yield curve to moderately steepen… by about 30 bps from current levels